vhcid/amethystcraft-music/README.md

 # 🤖 amethystcraft-music (Discord Music Bot)
 > amethystcraft-music is a music bot discord which is an improvement over Pinbot.
+> IF YOU WANT TO COPY THIS REPOSITORIES PLEASE READ TERM.MD .

 ## Requirements